 The dynamic field of taste research shows great promise in terms of increasing our understanding of how genetic taste receptors contribute to eating behaviors, health, and disease.
 As noted by a recent article published by the Harvard School of Public Health, although the health implications for supertasters and non-tasters are still being determined, the connection between our respective senses of taste and our health and wellbeing is clear.
 Further research is necessary to study taste-driven food preferences in children, which may help establish healthy eating habits in every child and help prevent chronic diseases like obesity, which are strongly linked to the way foods taste.

 If you enjoy our blog posts, you may well benefit from using FSTA.
-Over 50 years, FSTA has developed into a powerful resource for academic and professional food experts.
+Over 50 years, FSTA has developed into a powerful resource for the global food and beverage community.